EdwardAngert/coder/docs/admin/networking/wildcard-access-url.md

 > [!TIP]
 > You can use a single certificate for both the access URL and wildcard access URL.
 The certificate CN or SANs must match the wildcard domain, such as `*.coder.example.com`.

+> [!NOTE]
+> For air-gapped deployments, the [Let's Encrypt reverse proxy option](#reverse-proxy-with-lets-encrypt) below requires outbound internet access and isn't available.
+Use [Direct TLS Configuration](#direct-tls-configuration) with a certificate issued by your internal CA instead.
+See [Air-gapped Deployments](../../install/airgap.md).

 #### Direct TLS Configuration

 Configure Coder to handle TLS directly using the wildcard certificate: